 Humans are unable to synthesize their own vitamin C. Additionally, vitamin C is water-soluble and cannot be stored in the body – this means it must be regularly supplied by the diet.

-Vitamin C is considered an essential vitamin because the human body is incapable of producing it internally.
-Therefore, it must be obtained from external sources.
-This vital nutrient is predominantly present in fruits and vegetables, including peppers, citrus fruits, broccoli, strawberries, kiwis, acerola and berries.
-Enjoying a refreshing glass of orange juice is also a reliable way to incorporate vitamin C into your diet.
+Vitamin C is an essential vitamin because our bodies can’t produce it, so we must get it from outside sources.
+This vital nutrient is found mainly in fruits and vegetables like peppers, citrus fruits, broccoli, strawberries, kiwis, acerola, and berries.
+A refreshing glass of orange juice is also a reliable way to get your daily dose.

 There are also a wide variety of vitamin C supplements – in different forms such as capsules, gummies, liquid or liposomal, and time release vitamin C. Are you confused and wondering which has a better absorbtion?